-210 The Triple DES (TDES) operation of the TOE shall meet the requirement "Cryptographic operation (FCS_COP.1)" as specified below.
+210 The Triple DES (TDES) operation of the TOE shall meet the requirement "Cryptographic operation (FCS\COP.1)" as specified below.

 FCS_COP.1/TDES Cryptographic operation - TDES Hierarchical to: No other components.
-FCS_COP.1.1/TDES The TSF shall perform encryption and decryption in accordance with a specified cryptographic algorithm Triple Data Encryption Standard (TDES) - ECB mode and cryptographic key sizes 112 bit or 168 bit key size that meet the following: [FIPS SP800-67], chapter 2 and 3.
-TOE implements TDES with key option 1 and 2 with ECB mode.
-Dependencies: [FDP_ITC.1 Import of user data without security attributes or FDP_ITC.2 Import of user data with security attributes, or FCS_CKM.1 Cryptographic key generation] FCS_CKM.4 Cryptographic key destruction
+FCS_COP.1.1/TDES The TSF shall perform encryption and decryption in accordance with a specified cryptographic algorithm TDES in ECB mode and cryptographic key sizes 112 bit , 168 bit that meet the following: [ NIST SP 800-67 ], chapter 2 and 3 , [ NIST SP 800-38A ].
+Dependencies: [FDP_ITC.1 Import of user data without security attributes, or FDP_ITC.2 Import of user data with security attributes, or FCS_CKM.1 Cryptographic key generation] FCS_CKM.4 Cryptographic key destruction Application Note: The TOE implements TDES with key option 1 and 2 with ECB mode.